cziwen/AMATH483/HW3/README.txt

 Compile the testHW3.cpp with following command to specify using the .so you just created: g++ -std=c++17 testHW3.cpp -L. -lrefBLAS -o test_exec

+You may vary the x,y,A,B,C used in testHW3.cpp.

+If you have own test functions, run following command: g++ -std=c++17 <yourTest.ccp> -L. -lrefBLAS -o <nameYouLike>